JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_2.md

 ## Ever Stuck For An Answer?

-Can you remember how you attempted to explain to someone just “who” wrote The URANIIA Book?
+Can you remember how you attempted to explain to someone just “who” wrote The URANTIA Book?
 Do you remember the reaction to such a revelation or did it contribute to a rejection of the book?

 I have always found this to be one of the first questions asked by a new reader, and in the past, one of the most difficult to answer.
 Very few people, in my experience, are ready to accept that a multitude of celestial beings could write a book and have it published here.